 Bob is looking forward to serving individuals, families, guardians, caregivers, agencies and all of the important stakeholders associated with The Council on Developmental Disabilities, as together we continue to build one of the most important non-profit organizations in Louisville.

 Shawna has worked in the area of family support and education for individuals with disabilities for over twenty years.
 She is from Northern Kentucky and began her career as a preschool teacher in an inclusive classroom.
 She was a KY First Steps Service Coordinator for nine years.
 She also has experience as a residential assistant for adults with disabilities as well as a therapeutic camp counselor.
 She is a professional art therapist with extensive case management experience.

 Shawna earned a Master’s of Expressive Therapy from the University of Louisville and a Bachelor of Arts in Studio Art from Northern Kentucky University.
 Shawna has an associate license as a professional art therapist in Kentucky.
 She is a registered yoga teacher.
 Her professional training has given much knowledge and experience to navigating the vast array or resources and supports individuals with disability and their families need.
 Shawna is also a musician and performing artist.

 Shawna is dedicated to fostering supportive communities for individuals with disabilities as well as support for parents, siblings, and professional caregivers.
+This dedication is derived from her close relationship with her younger sister who has intellectual and developmental disabilities.
 As an art therapist, Shawna knows the value of art to speak what words cannot.
 She uses art, music, and movement as media to create relationships, develop positive self-image, and to develop expressive skills.
 Shawna creates group atmospheres that are welcoming and non-judgmental so participants can experience connection, personal growth and development.